imapp-pl/gas-cost-estimator/docs/report_stage_iv.md

 #### Transient Storage
 Included OPCODEs: `TLOAD`, `TSTORE`

 The measurements show that the cost of transient storage is lower than the nominal.
-Nonetheless, we should consider leaving the cost as is due to the security implications.
+When updating the cost we should consider the security implications - too low cost may be a vector for attacks.

 > Client Implementation notes:
 > The Geth team should investigate the cost of transient storage.

+#### Creates
+Included OPCODEs: `CREATE`, `CREATE2`

+The main factors in the cost of creating a contract are the network storage cost.
+Thus it is difficult to measure the computational cost of these opcodes.
+The cost of `CREATE` and `CREATE2` should remain at the current level.

 #### Other
 Included OPCODEs: `SELFBALANCE`, `KECCAK256`